‘The View’: Joy Behar Raises Alarm on Leaked Supreme Court Draft Overturning Abortion Rights: ‘I See Fascism Down the Line Here’

 Longtime “View” panelist Joy Behar said she first heard about the news during a break in her sleep schedule.

-Behar then noted that during their confirmation hearings, the three justices who made it on the court after being nominated by Donald Trump, had all suggested Roe vs. Wade was settled law.
+Behar then noted that during their confirmation hearings, the three justices who made it on the court after being nominated by Donald Trump, had all suggested Roe v.
+Wade was settled law.

 “I’d like to point out that during those hearings, they must — all these people that are voting to overturn this have lied.
 Didn’t they lie?”
 Behar added, before playing a clip of Justices Gorsuch, Kavanaugh and Coney Barrett.